1jour1vin

 About the wine:

-A fragrant nose with penetrating notes of blue and violet, ink, iris, and red flowers, possessing the worldly elegance of a courtesan.
-On the palate, it offers a disconcerting smoothness—fluid and delicate—with a sensuality rooted in dark fruits, a beautifully long mineral finish, and subtle oak.
+The nose is fragrant, with penetrating notes of blue and violet, ink, iris, and red flowers, exuding the worldly elegance of a courtesan.
+On the palate, it offers a disconcerting smoothness—fluid and delicate—with a sensuality rooted in black fruits, a beautifully long mineral finish, and subtle oak.

 Jean-Marc Quarin